Grand-canonical Thermodynamic Formalism via IFS: volume, temperature, gas pressure and grand-canonical topological pressure: Introduction

-We are interested in the statistics of the number of particles: any number $ N \in \mathbb{N}_0$ particles can be in one site.
-Therefore, in principle, it is natural to consider an IFS with a countable number of functions (and with weights), but it is possible to translate it to the case of a finite one (and then results from \cite{LO} can be used).
-We are interested in equilibrium states.
+We are interested in the statistics of the number of particles: any number $ N \in \mathbb{N}_0:= \mathbb{N} \cup \{0\}$ particles can be in one site.
+Therefore, in principle, it is natural to consider an IFS with a countable number of functions (and with weights), but it is possible (for part of the results we consider) to translate it, after some work, to the case of a finite one (and then results from \cite{LO} can be used).

+We will consider a family of potentials $A_N: \{1,2,...,r\}^\mathbb{N} \to \mathbb{R}$, $N \in \mathbb{N}_0$, and we are interested in equilibrium states.
 In the IFS setting instead of shift-invariant probabilities it is natural to consider holonomic probabilities, as described in \cite{LO} (see Definition \ref{lolo}).
 All this will be carefully described in Section \ref{Boss}.

 We introduce what we call the grand-canonical-Ruelle operator (see \eqref{polu}) and we show a version of the Ruelle Theorem (about eigenfunctions and eigenvalues), which is presented as our main result in Theorem \ref{thm: equili_IFS_fin}.
+A value $\beta>0$ plays an importan role in the theory, and $\beta=\frac{1}{T}$, where $T>0$ is temperature.
 The main eigenvalue will be called the grand-canonical eigenvalue.
-We will assume some mild conditions for potentials $A_N$, $N \in \mathbb{N}_0$, which are Assumptions \ref{ass:H1}, \ref{ass:H2} and \ref{ass:H3}.
+We will assume some mild conditions for potentials $A_N$, $N \in \mathbb{N}_0$, in order to control the behavior of the grand-canonical operator.
+The family of potentials $A_N$ can growth, for instance, like $N$ (but not necessarily like that).

+We present at the end of the paper an example which is simple but illustrates the connection with a classical model in Statistical Mechanics, where the number of particles $N$ ranges in the set $\mathbb{N}_0$ (see details in Example \ref{Ham-cte}).
+Consider the value $\mu < 0$, which is called the chemical potential.
+This plays an essential role in questions involving the grand-canonical formalism.
+Assume that $E > 0$ represents the energy of a particle, and then $N\, E$ is the total energy of $N$ particles.
+Consistent with the development of the theory to be developed here, given $\beta>0$, we should take the Hamiltonian $A_N = N\,E$, $N\in \mathbb{N}_0$, and consider the expression

+which is called the grand-canonical partition sum.
+The value $\mu<0$ helps in the convergence of the series.
+The above example does not contemplate dynamics and is quite particular because each $A_N$ is a constant function.
+The results we get here describe an interplay between ergodic theory and the thermodynamic of gases.

+The thermodynamic formalism, while related to the principle of maximizing topological pressure, shares a basic principle with gas dynamics: the second law of thermodynamics; nature maximizes entropy at equilibrium.
+In this sense, the respective concepts of entropy must correspond.
+From the perspective of analyzing grand canonical questions from a dynamical viewpoint (which involves dealing with an indefinite number of particles), there is a need to introduce a natural concept of entropy; this is one of our objectives.
+The grand-canonical-Ruelle operator plays an important role here.